AM1007/goit-pythonweb-hw-01/README.md

 3.  `Library` Class:

-    - Implements the LibraryInterface.
+    - Implements the `LibraryInterface`.
     - It is responsible only for storing and managing the collection of books.

-4. LibraryManager Class:
+4.  `LibraryManager` Class:

     - Handles user interactions with the library.
-    - Manages calls to the library's methods, ensuring adherence to the Dependency Inversion Principle (DIP).
+    - Manages calls to the library's methods, ensuring adherence to the **Dependency Inversion Principle (DIP)**.

 5. Colored Output:

-    - The colorama library is used to improve visualization.
+    - The `colorama` library is used to improve visualization.
 Messages for success, errors, and other states are highlighted with colors.

 ![task_02](./screenshots/task_02.png)